Purchase the Day Trips Around Rochester book on Amazon

 Middle Falls

-Middle Falls is accessible via the Genesee Riverway Trail, and is managed by RG&E. It’s more interesting than spectacular–not nearly as impressive as Lower and High Falls.
+Middle Falls can be reached via the Genesee Riverway Trail and is managed by RG&E. It’s more intriguing than spectacular, though not nearly as impressive as Rochester’s Lower and High Falls.

 Middle Maplewood Park

-Continuing north along the Genesee Riverway Trail will take you through Middle Maplewood, located in the Seneca Parkway area just south of Route 104.
+Continuing north along the Genesee Riverway Trail takes you through Middle Maplewood, located in the Seneca Parkway area just south of Route 104.
 The GRT takes you under both the Driving Park and Memorial Bridges.

-Fun fact!
-Frederick Law Olmsted designed Seneca Parkway as a way to connect the residential neighborhood to the Seneca Park system, making it feel part of the park.
-You’ll can appreciate his work on a grander scale in Buffalo.
+Fun fact: Frederick Law Olmsted designed Seneca Parkway as a way to connect the residential neighborhood to the Seneca Park system, creating a seamless transition between the neighborhood and the park.
+You can see his park-system philosophies at work on a larger scale in Buffalo.

 Maplewood Park middle